 Kamala served two terms as District Attorney of San Francisco.
 Defeating a two-term incumbent, she was first elected in 2003, and was overwhelmingly re-elected to a second term in November 2007.

 She began her career in the Alameda County District Attorney’s Office, where she specialized in prosecuting child sexual assault cases.
 In 1998, she joined the San Francisco District Attorney’s Office, where she led the Career Criminal Unit.
 She also served as the head of the San Francisco City Attorney’s Division on Children and Families.

-She is married to Doug Emhoff and a stepmother to Ella and Cole Emhoff, and is the author of the book Smart on Crime: A Career Prosecutor’s Plan to Make Us Safer.
+She is married to Doug Emhoff and a stepmother to Ella and Cole Emhoff, and is the author of The Truths We Hold: An American Journey and Smart on Crime: A Career Prosecutor’s Plan to Make Us Safer.